clinical ‘cause & effect’ – don’t miss it in your practice

 So what’s the cause and effect of taking a drug that affects the stomach?

 Prilosec is a PPI (proton pump inhibitor).
+Omeprazole is its generic name.
 It’s used to decrease the production of stomach acid to help prevent heartburn or GERD (gastroesophageal reflux disease).

 Prilosec isn’t the only one.

-There are a good number of PPIs including Prevacid, Nexium and at least 40 other brand name pharmaceuticals that are among the third highest-selling class of drugs in the U.S..
+There are a good number of PPIs including Prevacid, Nexium and at least 40 other brand name pharmaceuticals that are among the top 10 highest-selling class of drugs in the U.S. In fact, by 2017, Nexium was the best selling pharmaceutical drug in all history.
+It’s estimated that between 18 and 28% of North Americans use a PPI.

-It’s highly likely you’ll encounter a client or patient on a PPI in your practice.
+You can see that it’s highly likely that you’ll encounter a client or patient on a PPI in your practice.

-By taking a PPI we miss the opportunity to uncover what’s going on in there.
+But by taking a PPI we miss the opportunity to uncover what’s going on in there.
+PLUS we obstruct some key physiological functions that will impact digestion and so much more.

 What’s the cause?